socrabytes/pathoDocs/content/clinical-resources/pharmtx/ch16/_index.md

 ---
-title: "Chapter 16: Drugs Affecting the Immune System: Vaccines and Immunoglobulins"
+title: "Chapter 16: Vaccines & Immunoglobulins"
 description: "Comprehensive guide to vaccines, immunoglobulins, and their clinical applications in immunization and immune system modulation."
 type: "docs"
 weight: 160